 In the studies presented in Annex 7 field measurements were conducted for the 135.7-137.8 kHz and 472-479 kHz amateur frequency bands.
 These frequencies allocated to the amateur service on a primary or secondary basis are unlikely to be affected by the emissions at the operating frequency of WPT-EV.

 Limited information is available about the harmonic radiated emissions from WPT-EV operating at this frequency other than in Annex 12.
-In the studies presented in Annex 12, field measurements were conducted for the 3.50-4.00 MHz, 7.00-7.30 MHz, 10.10-10.15 MHz, and 14.00-14.35 MHz bands.
-[The conclusion of this study indicates that the amateur services in the studied bands are unliketly to be significantly impacted by the harmonic emissions of WPT-EV systems designed in accordance with the noted SDOs.]Of course, the degree to which these will disturb amateur service communications will depend inter alia on the pre-existing background noise levels at the specific reception sites.
-The tests included off-air reception of one amateur service signal (strength unknown) in the presence of an operating WPT-EV system.
-This allows conclusions to be drawn only for the referenced conditions and further studies of impact are required.
+In the study presented in Annex 12, field measurements were conducted for the 3.50-4.00 MHz, 7.00-7.30 MHz, 10.10-10.15 MHz, and 14.00-14.35 MHz bands.
+The study was performed on an accredited Open Area Test Site (OATS) with ambient environment noise typical of a residential and lite commercial area.
+While general conclusions cannot be drawn about every ambient environment or type of amateur radio equipment, the conclusion of this study indicates that the amateur services in the studied bands are unlikely to be significantly impacted by the harmonic emissions of WPT-EV systems designed in accordance with the noted SDOs.
+Of course, the degree to which WPT-EV will disturb amateur service communications will depend inter alia on the pre-existing background noise levels at the specific reception sites as well as the characteristics of the specific WPT-EV system.
+The tests in Annex 12 included many non-interference qualitative tests; however, reception of one worst-case condition resulted in an amateur service signal in the presence of an operating WPT-EV system with a harmonic located at the same frequency.
+This study allows conclusions to be drawn only for the referenced conditions and further studies of impact are required.
 The matter of harmful interference from harmonic radiated emissions is also covered in § 4.5.

 …